UbiquityDotNET/Llvm.NET/docfx/llvm/index.md

 ## Features
 * LLVM Cross target code generation from .NET code
-* JIT engine support for creating dynamic domain specific language runtimes with JIT support.
+* JIT engine support for creating dynamic Domain Specific Language (DSL) runtimes with JIT support.
-* Ahead of time compilation with support for Link time optimization and debug information
+* Ahead of Time (AOT) compilation with support for Link time optimization and debug information.
 * Object model that reflects the underlying LLVM classes

 >[!Important]
 > It is important to point out that the `Ubiquity.NET.Llvm` documentation is not a
 > substitute for the official LLVM documentation itself.
 That is, the content here is
 > focused on using `Ubiquity.NET.Llvm` and how it maps to the underlying LLVM.
 The LLVM
-> documentation is, generally speaking, required reading to understand Ubiquity.NET.Llvm.
+> documentation is, generally speaking, required reading to understand `Ubiquity.NET.Llvm`.
 > The topics here often contain links to the official LLVM documentation to help in
 > further understanding the functionality of the library.

 ## Breaking changes from prior versions
-In Version 20.1.0 a number of issues were resolved using newer .NET as well as in the LLVM design itself that allows for a fundamentally new implementation.
+In Version 20.1.x a number of issues were resolved using newer .NET as well as in the LLVM design itself that allows for a fundamentally new implementation.
 While there isn't a LOT of code that consumers have to change (See the samples and compare against older versions) there are important factors to consider in the new library: